 This integrative program includes resources like:

-- Jump start winter weight loss with an easy-to-follow, guided Ayurveda cleanse with real foods (5-9 days, you choose).
+- Jump start weight loss with an easy-to-follow, guided Ayurveda fall rejuvenation with real foods for 5 days.
 Weight loss is a by-product of clean and green eating.

 Program cost: $250